-To return protection to zones of this type, press BYPASS RESET from the keypad or AT or from a Keyfob.
+To return protection to zones of this type, press 🚁 🗯 from the keypad or 🔄 or I from a Keyfob.
 Program the Keyfob AUX 1 or AUX 2 button for Full Set [81-7].
+NOTE:

-If wom_o is Entered during Exit Time, Home/Away with Delay Zones will be automatically bypassed, even if the Exit/Entry Zone is violated.
+If I is Entered during Exit Time, Home/Away with Delay Zones will be automatically bypassed, even if the Exit/Entry Zone is violated.
 Easy Exit/Easy Arm [22-2] must be enabled.